 Trusts have had to cope with millions of pounds being cut from their budgets - and some have lost hundreds of trained nurses.
 One nurse still working in the NHS, told us patients are being discharged when they are still at risk, and staff feel unsafe.
-We've agreed to protect her identity, because she fears speaking out could cost her her job.

 But this nurse is not alone.
 ITV News London sent Freedom of Information requests to every mental health trust in London.
 What came back was a picture of services struggling to cope time and time again.

 Almost every trust has less funding than it did ten years ago.
 South West London and St George's has lost more than £14 million from its budget since 2008.